ScamSpot/.github/profile/README.md

 ## License

-The Instagram Scam Scanner Chrome Extension is released under the MIT License.
+ScamSpot is released under the MIT License.
 Feel free to use, modify, and distribute this extension in accordance with the terms of the license.

 ## Contact
 If you have any questions, feedback, or inquiries, please contact me at [stefan@erben.eu](stefan@erben.eu).